These are a some good commands you can use to help troubleshoot new VPN tunnels.

 For example, below we are looking at RDP traffic.

-TPA-FW-A# packet-tracer input INSIDE tcp 172.16.1.5 1024 4.2.2.2 5589 !!! output truncated Phase: 2 Type: ACCESS-LIST Subtype: log Result: DROP <---- ASA Dropped the traffic Config: access-group INSIDE_IN in interface INSIDE access-list INSIDE_IN extended deny ip any4 any4 log <---- This rule denied the traffic Additional Information: Result: input-interface: INSIDE input-status: up input-line-status: up output-interface: OUTSIDE output-status: up output-line-status: up Action: drop Drop-reason: (acl-drop) Flow is denied by configured rule <----
+TPA-FW-A# packet-tracer input INSIDE tcp 172.16.1.5 1024 4.2.2.2 5589 !!! output truncated Phase: 2 Type: ACCESS-LIST Subtype: log Result: DROP <---- ASA Dropped the traffic Config: access-group INSIDE_IN in interface INSIDE access-list INSIDE_IN extended deny ip any4 any4 log <---- This rule denied the traffic Additional Information: Result: input-interface: INSIDE input-status: up input-line-status: up output-interface: OUTSIDE output-status: up output-line-status: up Action: drop Drop-reason: (acl-drop) Flow is denied by configured rule <----Reason for Drop

-#Verify what Policy is being used:
+Verify what Policy is being used:

 CORDERO-ASA1# show service-policy flow tcp host 192.168.5.100 host 10.100.20.50 eq 80 Global policy: Service-policy: global_policy Class-map: web-class Match: access-list WEB_TRAFFIC_ACL Access rule: permit tcp any any eq www Action: Input flow: inspect http Class-map: class-default Match: any Action:

-#Look at the ACTIVE ASA Connections
+Look at the ACTIVE ASA Connections

 “show connection” is a great troubleshooting command which displays the ACTIVE ASA connection table.
 All traffic that passes through the ASA will create a connection.